garvityadav/Project-Exercise-Tracker/README.md

 ## [Exercise Tracker](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)

-This was the project I made for the [FreeCodeCamp](https://www.freecodecamp.org).
+This was the project I made for the [FreeCodeCamp's](https://www.freecodecamp.org) backend certificate.

 ### What this project do?